On completeness of local intertwining periods: Unimodular and tempered symmetric pairs

 \begin{lem} Suppose that $x\in X$ is $M$-admissible, and let $P$ be a parabolic subgroup of $G$ with $M$ as a Levi component, and $V$ as unipotent radical.
 Then

-\end{lem} \begin{proof} The assumption in \cite[Lemma 6.3]{OJNT} is that $P$ and $M$ are standard with respect to a maximal split torus $T_0$ of $G$ which is $\theta$-stable, and a minimal parabolic (not necessarily $\theta$-stable) containing $T_0$.
-However by \cite[Lemma 2.4]{HW}, there exists a $\theta_x$-stable torus inside $M_0$.
-We just need to apply \cite[Lemma 6.3]{OJNT} to $\theta_x$ and the vertex the $M$-admissible point $e$ of $X$. \end{proof}
+\end{lem} \begin{proof} By \cite[Lemma 2.4]{HW}, and since $M$ is stable under $\theta_x$, there exists a $\theta_x$-stable maximally split torus $T_x$ inside $M$.
+By usual properties of the spherical building, we can fix $P_x$ a minimal parabolic subgroup of $G$ contained in $P$ and containing $T_x$.
+It now suffices to apply \cite[Lemma 6.3]{OJNT} with respect to $\theta_x$, $T_x$, $P_x$ and the $M$-admissible point $e$ of $X$, in place of $\theta$, $T_0$, $P_0$ and $x$. \end{proof}